-For definitions, rules and regulations regarding the state credit, contact the New York State Governor's Office for Motion Picture and Television Development's web site (www.nylovesfilm.com) or call (212) 803-2330.
+For definitions, rules and regulations regarding the state credit, contact the New York State Governor's Office for Motion Picture and Television Development's Web site (www.nylovesfilm.com) or call (212) 803-2330.

-Empire zone (EZ) and qualified empire zone enterprise (QEZE) credits The Empire Zones Program was created to stimulate growth in New York State's economically distressed areas.
+Empire zone (EZ) and qualified empire zone enterprise (QEZE) credits New York State's Empire Zone Program was created to stimulate economic growth through a variety of state tax incentives designed to attract new businesses to New York State and to enable existing businesses to expand and create more jobs.

-An empire zone (EZ) is an area within New York State that has been designated as an EZ according to Article 18-B of the General Municipal Law.
+An empire zone (EZ) is an area within New York State that has been designated as an empire zone according to Article 18-B of the General Municipal Law (GML).
 The area must be characterized by pervasive poverty, high unemployment, and general economic distress.